juju/docs/src/en/tools-charm-tools.md

 Below is an example of the charm structure created during `juju charm create`

     juju charm create my-charm

-This will produce a skeleton of a charm:

     my-charm
     ├── config.yaml
     ├── hooks